 - Pasta: Look for whole-grain options that provide more protein.
 You can also find some chickpea and lentil pasta if you are needing more protein sources, this can be helpful for vegetarians and vegans.

-- Flour: Even if you don’t do much baking this is a good thing to have on hand in case you can’t get to the store for a long time.
+- Flour: Even if you don’t do much baking this is a good thing to have on hand since wheat is one impacted crop right now.
 There are simple quick bread and other recipes that could help you get by.
-Whole grain is best.
 You can also store flour in the freezer to extend its life.

 - Bread: Only leave out any bread that will be eaten quickly.
 Freeze extra bread, sliced frozen bread can last for months in the freeze.